quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2B002---Fundamentals-of-Data-Engineering/2fde_part25_Normalization.md

 }
 :p What are transitive dependencies in the context of 3NF?
 ??x
-Transitive dependencies occur when a column \(X\) functionally depends on another column \(Y\), but \(Y\) does not depend on any other columns.
+Transitive dependencies occur when a column $X $ functionally depends on another column$Y $, but $ Y$ does not depend on any other columns.
 In simpler terms, if there is an indirect dependency between columns that violates 3NF. x??

 ---